Education officials in Texas to vote on curriculum that would add Bible lessons to reading and language arts teachings

 ‘Religious indoctrination’

-Charles Haynes, a senior fellow for religious liberty at the Freedom Forum, told CNN that public schools must walk a fine line in teaching about religion as a part of history and culture.
+Public schools must walk a fine line in teaching about religion as a part of history and culture,” Charles Haynes, a senior fellow for religious liberty at the Freedom Forum, said.

 “Of course, the Bible is an important part of history and American society.
 And of course, students should learn about the Bible as literature and history in the context of a secular curriculum,” he told CNN in an email.
 “But inserting faith-based lessons into public school classrooms, which sounds like what is intended here, is not the study of history or literature.
 It is religious indoctrination.”